axtk/react-store/README.md

 // with Express
 app.get('/', prefetchAppData, (req, res) => {
-    // `TaskStore` is filled with the data, previously fetched and put
+    // `TaskStore` is filled with the data previously fetched and put
     // into the request `req` object in the `prefetchAppData` middleware const html = ReactDOMServer.renderToString(
         <StoreProvider stores={{